- Ms Magdalena Suerbaum

 - Mosaics of masculinity - Gendering the experience of male Syrian refugees in Egypt

-‘To what extent and how did notions of masculinity change during and after the uprising in Egypt in 2011?’
-(2013).
-Presentation at the conference "The Arab Spring, The Middle East & Turkey", organized by the Turkish Society of Exeter and the Bosporus Research Centre
+- “To what extent and how did notions of masculinity change during and after the uprising in Egypt in 2011?“ Paper presented at the conference “The Arab Spring, the Middle East and Turkey” organised by the Turkish Society of Exeter & Bosporus Research Centre.
+(May 2013)